 Having also trained to become an architect where building paper models was an important tool to visualize the result, Boutard constantly plays with scale and dimensions.
 Assembling, dissecting and recomposing unexpected elements enables him to construct a different reality.
 In his public projects, the viewer often finds herself in front of enlarged fractions of branches and seeds or facing objects which are entwined with the surrounding vegetation or built environment.

 Carl Boutard, born 1975 in Kiruna, has studied at Malmö Art Academy and Iceland University of the Arts, Reykjavik.
 In addition, he has studied architecture at the Royal Institute of Technology in Stockholm.
 Boutard’s work has been shown at Malmö Art Museum, Lunds Konsthall, Sven-Harrys konstmuseum, Artipelag, Bonniers Konsthall and Centre Culturel Suédois in Paris.
-Boutard was awarded the ISCP-scholarship in New York in 2015 and his public commissions include sites in Stockholm, Uppsala, Karlstad, Lund and Heidenheim, Germany.
+Boutard was awarded the ISCP-scholarship in New York in 2015 and his public commissions include sites in Stockholm, including an installation at Life City, Hagastaden, Stockholm, commissioned by Atrium Ljungberg (to be inaugurated in 2022), as well as in Uppsala, Karlstad, Lund and Heidenheim, Germany.
 He is represented in the collections at Malmö Art Museum, Public Art Agency Sweden and Skissernas Museum – Museum of Artistic Process and Public Art in Lund.